 Recent studies on dogs living freely and fed by local populations in various parts of the world (Nepal, India, Africa, Asia, etc.) report dogs that are, on average, very well-balanced and well-integrated into the pseudo-urban environment, with excellent relationships between humans, other dogs or other animals.

-Indeed, in our highly urbanised cities, it would be challenging to manage packs of free-roaming dogs; their survival would be at stake due to traffic, dangers and other factors in general.
+Indeed, in our highly urbanised cities, it would be challenging to manage packs of free-roaming dogs; their survival would be at stake due to traffic, dangers, and other factors.

-The research aims to point out that if the dog were allowed, to the extent possible, to carry out those normal behaviours that are part of its ethology, we would end up with a fulfilled animal, respectful toward us and most likely with fewer behaviour problems.
+The research points out that if the dog were allowed, to the greatest extent possible, to carry out those normal behaviours that are part of its aetiology, we would end up with a fulfilled animal that is respectful toward us and most likely has fewer behaviour problems.

-So to indeed be a dog’s best friend, we should learn to look at it from its ethological perspective and adjust to its needs, not just our own.
+So, to be a dog’s best friend, we should learn to view it from its ethological perspective and adjust to its needs, not just our own.

 Post a Comment